darconada/vyos-config-viewer/README.md

 - **`static/style.css`**: Custom CSS system with variables for theming and responsive grid layouts.
 - **Chart.js**: Powers the interactive dashboard charts.

+## 🐛 Known Issues
+- **Dashboard Charts**: The Firewall and NAT statistics charts may currently appear empty or not display data correctly after loading a configuration.
+This is a known bug under investigation.

 ## 🤝 Contributing
 Contributions are welcome!
 Please feel free to submit a Pull Request.